-198 War crimes include the commission of the acts prohibited by Common Article 3(1) against those not taking part in hostilities, including violence to life and person; the acts prohibited by Additional Protocol II, Article 4(2); and attacks intentionally directed at civilians or civilian objects.
+202 War crimes include the commission of the acts prohibited by Common Article 3(1) against those not taking part in hostilities, including violence to life and person; the acts prohibited by Additional Protocol II, Article 4(2); and attacks intentionally directed at civilians or civilian objects.
 See ICC Statute, Articles 8(2)(c), 8(2)(e)(i); ICRC Customary International Law Study, Rule 156.

-199 The Minister of Foreign Affairs for Afghanistan signed an "Instrument of Accession" on 15 January 2017 ratifying the 1980 Convention on Conventional Weapons and Additional Protocols I, II (as amended in 1996), III, IV, and V) - copy of document on record with UNAMA.
-The Ministry of Foreign Affairs submitted the prohibits the indiscriminate and disproportionate use of IEDs, as well as the direction of such weapons offensively or defensively against individual civilians or civilian objects.200 In addition, the protocol prohibits the use of IEDs designed or of a nature to cause superfluous injury or unnecessary suffering and requires that all feasible precautions be taken to protect civilians from the effects of such devices, including taking into account the availability and feasibility of using alternatives.201 The protocol also obligates parties to the conflict to provide effective advance warning of any emplacement of IEDs which may affect the civilian population, unless circumstances do not permit.202 document to the office of the United Nations Secretary-General on 26 July in compliance with the procedure for ratification of the conventions and its protocols - information received in an email between UNAMA and the Directorate of Mine Action Coordination/Ministry of Foreign Affairs in January 2017.
+203 The Minister of Foreign Affairs for Afghanistan signed an "Instrument of Accession" on 15 January 2017 ratifying the 1980 Convention on Conventional Weapons and Additional Protocols I, II (as amended in 1996), III, IV, and V) - copy of document on record with UNAMA.
+The Ministry of Foreign Affairs submitted the document to the office of the United Nations Secretary-General on 26 July in compliance with the procedure for ratification of the conventions and its protocols - information received in an email between UNAMA and the Directorate of Mine Action Coordination/Ministry of Foreign Affairs in January 2017.
 The conventions and its protocols therefore came in to effect in Afghanistan on 26 January 2017.
 Amended Protocol II (1996) to 1980 Convention on Certain Convention Weapons applies to the use of "mines, booby-traps and other devices".
 Article 2(5) of the protocol defines "other devices" as including IEDs designed to kill, injure or damage and which are actuated manually, by remote control or automatically after a lapse of time."
 Article 2(4) defines "booby-trap" as "any device or material which is designed, constructed or adapted to kill or injure, and which functions unexpectedly when a person disturbs or approaches an apparently harmless object or performs an apparently safe act".
 This includes pressure-plate IEDs.

-200 Amended Protocol II (1996) to 1980 Convention on Certain Convention Weapons, Articles 3 (7),(8).
-201 Amended Protocol II (1996) to 1980 Convention on Certain Convention Weapons, Articles 3 (3),(10).
+204 Amended Protocol II (1996) to 1980 Convention on Certain Convention Weapons, Articles 3 (7),(8).
+205 Amended Protocol II (1996) to 1980 Convention on Certain Convention Weapons, Articles 3 (3),(10).
 See also Article 7 (prohibitions on use).
 UNAMA notes that these restrictions already applied in Afghanistan through international humanitarian law.
 Implicit in Common Article 3; Additional Protocol, Articles 4, 13.
-202 Amended Protocol II (1996) to 1980 Convention on Certain Convention Weapons, Article 3 (11).
+206 Amended Protocol II (1996) to 1980 Convention on Certain Convention Weapons, Article 3 (11).
 The protocol also prohibits the use of such devices in any area with a concentrated presence of civilians unless placed in close vicinity of a military objective or measures have been taken to protect civilian from their effects, including issuing warnings.
-See Amended Protocol II (1996) to 1980 Convention on Certain Convention on Certain Convention Weapons, Article 7(3).
+See Amended Protocol II (1996) to 1980 Convention on Certain Convention Weapons, Article 7(3).
 See also footnote 33.